fouad64/rag-assistant/README.md

 python index_builder.py
 `````
 Future Development
 This is the first phase of the project.
 The second phase, which includes a GUI, is currently under development.
-The repository for the GUI phase will be linked here once available: [GUI Repository Link TBD - Please send the link to include it].
+The repository for the GUI phase will be linked here once available:(https://github.com/mohesham59/Assistant-using-agentic-ai-for-O-RAN)
 Contributing
 Feel free to fork this repository, submit issues, or create pull requests for improvements.